Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7ps.md

 ## (Q3) Gene Drive (30 points)

-As we discussed on Friday because gene drives could impact natural ecosystems they arecurrently developed under strict biosafety controls (e.g., physical containment).
-Publicdiscussions on whether, how, and when it might be appropriate to release a gene drive into thewild are still ongoing.
+As we discussed on Friday because gene drives could impact natural ecosystems they are currently developed under strict biosafety controls (e.g., physical containment).
+Public discussions on whether, how, and when it might be appropriate to release a gene drive into thewild are still ongoing.
 Here, you will consider examples that can be used to examine thepotential impact of releasing a gene drive into wild ecosystems.

 3.a.
 In the real world, gene drives might not always work correctly.
 For example, in a recentexperiment, penetrance of a gene drive in a laboratory population of Drosophila (aka, fruit flies) was only 94.5%.
 Why might a gene drive might not always work perfectly well? (bullet points)

 3.b.
 Would there be any practical difference between the impact of a gene drive on a populationof wild rabbits versus a population of long-lived tortoises?
 Why or why not?

 3.c.
 Please consider the “Pink Chicken Project” via https://pinkchickenproject.com/.
 Did you order an egg?
 (Y/N).
 If you wished to stop this project what would you do?
-(50 words)
+(2-3 sentences)